preemptive/dotfuscator-pro-samples/ResourceEncryptionSample/ResourceEncryptionSample/README.md

 ## Running the Resource Encryption Sample

-The resource encryption sample can be run by executing the `ResourceEncriptionSample.exe` assembly produced by the build.
+The resource encryption sample can be run by executing the `ResourceEncryptionSample.exe` assembly produced by the build.
 The resource encryption program dynamically loads a `Resource1.resx` class properties from the current assembly with the following code:

 	Console.WriteLine("---------Resource Set---------\n");